walchko/github-blog/source/blog/Python/Multiprocessing.md

 processes.
 Data in the namespace is automagically updated when a new assignment is made.

-- Data needs to be **picklable**, so objects that do hardware I/O aren't picklible.
+- Data needs to be **picklable**, so objects that do hardware I/O aren't picklable.
 Therefore, things like i2c, serial, etc won't work in namespaces
    - You need to keep any classes/functions/whatever that talk to hardware in one process.
 You cannot have multiple processes read/write to them.
    - You can have the hardware code read dat into a namespace variable or grad data from a namespace and write it out to hardware.
 I do not know what the latency of something like that is.
 - Updates namespace on assignment: namespace.data = new_data